Mandy Baker, MS – Executive Program Director, Vice President

 Jeanie Griffin, LPC, LMFT, LCDC, BRI II – Senior Clinical Advisor

-Jeanie serves as the Senior Clinical Advisor to Origins executive, medical and clinical teams as well as facilitates the Origins Alumni Group in Dallas, Texas.
-Jeanie has worked within the profession of addiction and recovery over twenty years.
-She possesses an advanced degree in Substance Abuse and Mental Health Counseling and licenses in Texas and California as well as certifications in addiction counseling from both states.
-She is a Licensed Professional Counselor, Licensed Marriage and Family Therapist, Licensed Chemical Dependency Counselor, Board Registered Interventionist II, and frequent conference speaker.
-Ms. Griffin served as a faculty member at UCLA, St Mary’s University, and San Antonio College.
-Ms. Griffin is also the Founder and CEO of “A Space for Healing” located near Dallas/Ft.
+Jeanie Griffin serves as the Senior Clinical Advisor to the executive, medical and clinical teams at Origins Recovery Centers; she also facilitates the Origins Recovery Centers Alumni group in Dallas, Texas.
+Jeanie possesses an advanced degree in Substance Abuse and Mental Health Counseling , and she holds licenses and certifications for addiction counseling in both Texas and California.
+She is also a Licensed Professional Counselor, Licensed Marriage and Family Therapist, Licensed Chemical Dependency Counselor, Board Registered Interventionist II, and frequent conference speaker.
+For over 20 years, Jeanie has worked in the professional world of addiction and recovery.
+Before working at Origins, Jeanie served as a faculty member for the addiction counseling field at UCLA, St. Mary’s University, and San Antonio College.
+Ms. Griffin is also the Founder and CEO of A Space for Healing located near Dallas/Ft.
 Worth in Grapevine, Texas.
-Ms. Griffin offers private intervention services, individual, family and group therapy as well as transitional groups following treatment.
+She offers private intervention services, individual, family and group therapy as well as transitional groups following treatment.

-Bruce Cooper LCDC, CCS ADCIII, AAC, CCJP, NCACII – Weekend
+Bruce Cooper LCDC, CCS ADCIII, AAC, CCJP, NCACII

 For 27 years, Bruce has proudly stayed sober with the help of the 12-step program.
-He is active in the lobbying process for the field of chemical dependency and works to improve and maintain the quality of service provided to individuals needing help to recovery from the effects of all drugs.
-He frequently speaks on the dangers of drug use and abuse in our society.
+He is active in the lobbying process for the field of chemical dependency; Bruce works hard to improve and maintain the quality of service provided to those in need of help recovering from the effects of drugs.
+In addition, he frequently speaks on the dangers of drug use and abuse in our society.
 Bruce personally believes in the need to ‘carry the message’, and that there is recovery from chemical dependency and hope for all.

 Kito Holtzman, LCDC, LPC – Adult Case Manager

-As a chronic relapser for many years, Kito likes nothing better than watching his patients mature, recover and rejoin society just as he did.
-He has had a variety of experience working with adolescents, adults and their families, providing comprehensive counseling and teaching substance abuse prevention techniques in individual, family and group sessions.
-Kito is particularly proud of the work he did while at the Lighthouse Counseling Center, where the primary focus was on substance abuse and dual diagnoses.
+As a chronic relapser for many years, Kito enjoys nothing more than watching his patients mature, recover and rejoin society, just as he did.
+He has had a variety of experience working with adolescents, adults and their families, providing comprehensive counseling and teaching substance abuse prevention techniques (in individual, family and group sessions).
+Mr. Holtzman is particularly proud his work at the Lighthouse Counseling Center, a center which focuses primarily on substance abuse and dual diagnoses.
 He is a fierce advocate of those under his care, and loves watching the transformation of individuals as they move from desperation to recovered.

 Jeff LaMure, LCDC – Adult Case Manager

-Kerri Cascio, LCDC – Adult Case Manager
+Jay Davis, LPC – Adult Case Manager

 Orlando Montalvo, LCDC – Adult Case Manager

-Orlando is a 22-year veteran in the substance abuse recovery community and is well known for his compassionate and zealous approach in working with clients and their families.
-Prior to joining Origins he gained comprehensive experience as the Treatment Director for two state funded programs, as well as a Trainer of Trainers for both the Cannabis Youth Treatment and Matrix Stimulant Abuse Models.
-As a trained Licensed Chemical Dependency Counselor he is highly sought after to present his views on recovery at the State and Federal level.
+Orlando Montalvo is a 22-year veteran in the substance abuse recovery community, and he is well known for his compassionate and zealous approach when working with clients and their families.
+Prior to joining Origins Recovery Center, Orlando worked as a Treatment Director for two state funded programs, as well as a Trainer of Trainers for both the Cannabis Youth Treatment and Matrix Stimulant Abuse Models.
+As a trained Licensed Chemical Dependency Counselor, Mr. Montalvo is highly sought after to present his views on recovery at the State and Federal level.